 Juror I YES

-"EEG and fNIRS-based ML systems classify pain intensity with >80% accuracy in controlled studies."
+"EEG and fNIRS-based models estimate pain intensity with moderate accuracy in controlled lab settings."

 Presiding Judge